-Jennifer M. Park, Ph.D. is a Clinical Instructor at Stanford University School of Medicine (Department of Child and Adolescent Psychiatry).
+Jennifer M. Park, Ph.D. is a licensed clinical psychologist and serves as the Clinical Director of Rogers Behavioral Health - San Francisco East Bay and adjunct faculty member of Stanford University School of Medicine.
 Dr. Park completed her undergraduate studies at Amherst College, her master's and doctorate in clinical psychology at the University of South Florida, and her predoctoral internship and postdoctoral fellowship at Massachusetts General Hospital/Harvard Medical School.

 Grants and Funding: We proudly support the research and programs of 501(c)(3) non-profit organizations and institutions such as: the Anxiety Disorders program of the Jane & Terry Semel Institute for Neuroscience & Human Behavior at the University of California, Los Angeles; the Pacific Institute of Medical Research; the International Foundation for Research and Education on Depression (iFred); and SchoolsForHope.org, an iFred educational project.
 Working with these partners enables Anxiety.org to extend its commitment to its mission.
-All the donations received, as well as 100% of Anxiety.org revenue in 2017, will be contributed to build, develop, and further the understanding, investigation, discovery, and treatment of the full spectrum of anxiety and related disorders.
+All the donations received, as well as 100% of Anxiety.org revenue in 2018, will be contributed to build, develop, and further the understanding, investigation, discovery, and treatment of the full spectrum of anxiety and related disorders.